 For today’s edition of Dear Mark, I’m answering three reader questions.
 First, if things are going well on a relatively low-calorie intake, should you just keep on keepin’ on or should you increase food intake to “get ahead” of your needs?
 Next, what’s the deal with a study showing a high-carb diet is better for testosterone levels than a high-protein one?
 What does this mean for your Primal way of eating?
 And finally, can an improvement in heart rate variability after a carb refeed indicate a greater need for carbs?

 People are always looking for that one biomarker to rule them all, the number on a paper that absolutely determines your health, longevity, fitness level, sex appeal, happiness, and productivity.
-Throughout the years, it’s bounced around as researchers think they’ve found “IT” – from cholesterol to LDL to BMI to small dense LDL to CRP to blood pressure to pulse rate and back again – but we always come up wanting.
+Throughout the years, it’s bounced around as researchers think they’ve found “IT”— from LDL to BMI to ApoB to CRP to blood pressure to A1c and back again.
+But we always come up wanting.
 The “one biomarker” never pans out because biology is complex and irreducible to a single number.